MATHEMATICS

 Students follow the New Secondary Curriculum for Mathematics.
 The Mathematics Department offers an exciting and challenging programme of study that enables students to gain confidence and develop their mathematical skills.

 There is a variety of teaching and learning techniques used within the department.
-Extra help is available both in and out of lessons for students who are less confident and extension work is available for the most able to provide them with more challenging tasks.
+Extra help is available both in and out of lessons for students who are less confident, and extension work is available for the most able to provide them with more challenging tasks.
 Students learn to use and apply their mathematical knowledge in practical situations, real life problems and through investigations, which help to develop their problem-solving skills.
-Mathematics teaching is enhanced by the use of interactive whiteboards.
-Students have access to a number of online resources, including Maths Watch, which can be accessed in school or at home.
+Mathematics teaching is enhanced using interactive whiteboards.
+Students have access to several online resources, including Maths Watch, which can be accessed in school or at home.
 Some students are entered for the UKMT Mathematical Challenge at Junior and Intermediate level.
 It encourages mathematical reasoning, precision of thought, and fluency in using basic mathematical techniques to solve interesting problems.

 Year 7

-Students in Year 7 are initially placed in mixed ability groups to start with when they all be doing the same unit of work and are then placed in 5 sets once they have been tested after approximately 3 weeks.
+Students in Year 7 are placed in set groups based on our baseline test and their key stage 2 results.
 We are using a baseline test that will test the knowledge and skills of Year 7 students.
-It tests pupils on the content of the Year 6 curriculum and it provides a great benchmark for students and is a good start to help the measure of progress across Key Stage 3.
+It tests pupils on the content of the Year 6 curriculum, and it provides a great benchmark for students and is a good start to help the measure of progress across Key Stage 3.
 This baseline test would help us to identify the students who have not achieved the expected standard and not deemed ‘secondary ready’.
 We would implement strategies to support those pupils in lessons and outside lessons by targeted intervention and classroom differentiation before the pupils are tested at the end of the year.

-Teaching is structured into ten discrete units (analysing and displaying data; number skills; equations, functions and formulae; fractions; algebra and shapes; decimals; equations; multiplicative reasoning; perimeter, area and volume and sequences and graphs) which run alongside the textbook, Collins.
-This textbook is used in lessons and features skill-based and problem-solving type questions.
+Teaching is structured into ten discrete units (analysing and displaying data; number skills; equations, functions and formulae; fractions; algebra and shapes; decimals; equations; multiplicative reasoning; perimeter, area and volume and sequences and graphs) which run alongside the Collins textbook.
+This textbook is used in some lessons and features skill-based and problem-solving type questions.

-Exercises (including extensions tasks) will be set from the textbook and supplemented through the use of worksheets and Maths Watch, an interactive online teaching and homework website.
+Exercises (including extensions tasks) will be set from the textbook and supplemented with worksheets and Maths Watch, an interactive online teaching and Google Classroom.

 At the end of each unit, pupils complete an end-of-unit test under examination conditions; marks from these assessments contribute towards the grade awarded at each data dropping phase.
-After each data dropping those who do not achieve their target grade will be provided with additional support (in the form of intervention, targeted work) in order to build their knowledge, understanding and confidence.
-At the end of the year, pupils will be required to sit two one-hour papers (calculator and non-calculator).
+After each data drop those who do not achieve their target grade will be provided with additional support (in the form of intervention, targeted work) to build their knowledge, understanding and confidence.
+At the end of the year, pupils will be required to sit two 55-minute papers (calculator and non-calculator).

 Year 8

-Students are tested at end of each unit and they all will be required to sit two one-hour paper in May.
-Their teacher will tell them the date of the test and they will be provided with a revision list in advance.
+Students are tested at end of each unit, and they all will be required to sit two 55-minute papers in May.
+Their teacher will tell them the date of the test, and they will be provided with a revision list in advance.

 Year 9